jprotzman/signalk-venus-tanks-plugin/README.md

 # pdjr-skplugin-venus-tanks

-Inject Signal K tank data onto Venus OS dbus.
+Inject Signal K tank data into Venus OS.

 __pdjr-skplugin-venus-tanks__ is a plugin for Signal K servers running on Venus OS.